vcccaat/kirby-game/src/MainApp/README.md

 # AniGraph Demo Template

-What's in the starter code?

-If you run it off the bat you will see this dragon game, where you control a dragon and there are light balls that will chase you if you get too close, until you click to spin, at which point they will run away...
+If you run the starter code right off, you will see this dragon game, where you control a dragon and there are light balls that will chase you if you get too close, until you click to spin, at which point they will run away...

 ![](../../docs/images/DragonGamePreview.gif)